 - Skill level required – it needed to be something you could do with basic woodworking knowledge

-What You Need for a Smokehouse Build From Pallets:
+Materials You Need for a Smokehouse Build from Pallets:

 - 2 1/2 inch screws *you should choose a good outdoor screw, we used plastic coated decking screws